pipelineengineer/pipelineengineer.github.io/features.md

-## Features
+---
+title: An Example Work Flow
+layout: single
+permalink: /features/
+---

+Let's go through an example work flow to explore the capabilities of the Pipeline Engineer Plugin.

-### Network Cleanup
+## Network Cleanup

-Network cleanup is where it all starts.
-Among the everchanging landscape that is a pipeline network project, one factor that often gets left to the wayside is topographical consistency in a network.
-Pipeline Engineer's solution to this problem is a collection of Network Cleanup Tools.
+Among the everchanging landscape that is a pipeline network project, one factor that often gets left to the wayside is topographical consistency.
+Let's take a look at some of the Network Cleanup tools Pipeline Engineer has to help with this.

 #### Disjoint Check

 ![Disjoint Check](/media/disjoint_check.gif)

-Why not start things off with the Disjoint Check function?
-Disjoint Check works from a selected line (or a randomly chosen one) and slowly working outwards until every connected line within the network is selected.
+The Disjoint Check function works from a selected line (or a randomly chosen one) and slowly working outwards until every connected line within the network is selected.

 #### Recursive Selection